phenidone/fith/README.md

 1 2 6 24 120 720 5040
 ```

-or without the GC, saving the whole interpreter state.
+Again without the GC, saving the whole interpreter state.
 This requires that you
 specify the name of the entry-point on the command line; the first attempt to load and run
 the saved program fails because the entry-point is unknown.